stainsby/htcachemon/README.md

 ![screenshot](/screenshots/main_screenshot.png?raw=true "screenshot")

 ## Security

 Both the server component and the web interface should be secured from unauthorised access.
 Exactly what measures you take to achieve that is left as an exercise for the reader.

+## Things to note

+### Expiry times

+The expiry time reported by `htcacheclean` appears to be based solely on the `Expires` header value of the cache entry, and, for example, ignores any `Cache-Control` values that may also be present.
+This means that entries may be marked "stale" in the UI even if Apache will still use the cached entry - say, because of a `Cache-Control` value that overrides the `Expires` header.

 ## Installation